CFSS-MACSS/reproducible-workflow/README.md

     * `R/02-wrangle-packages.R`
     * `R/03-barchart-packages-built.R`

+## Part 2 - `.Rprofile`

+`r-startup.R` contains a set of instructions for modifying your `.Rprofile` to change your startup routine whenever you begin a session of R. Follow along and make the appropriate modifications to you `.Rprofile`.
+Be sure to restart your R session after saving the changes to see them take effect.

 # Acknowledgments

 Exercises based on [What They Forgot to Teach You about R](https://rstudio-conf-2020.github.io/what-they-forgot/) originally created by Kara Woo, Jenny Bryan, and Jim Hester.